Advert censor bans posters for fashion brand as the name includes the world child

 We considered the context in which the behaviour was shown and noted the eclectic mixture of people that Chris Moyles walked past in such a short amount of time (a business man, a charity collector, a woman holding a wedding cake and

-together with the end shot in which he was shown walking through a brick wall.
-While recognisable as an ordinary street, we considered the scenario in which he found himself was likely to be seen as surreal and far removed from the mix of people
+a paramedic) together with the end shot in which he was shown walking through a brick wall.
+While recognisable as an ordinary street, we considered the scenario in which he found himself was likely to be seen as surreal and far removed from the mix of

 realistic and as an acceptable way to behave.
 In the particular circumstances of the ad, we concluded it was unlikely to cause serious or widespread offence or be seen to encourage or condone anti-social behaviour or bullying.

 We understood the complainants' concerns that the ad was inappropriately scheduled and noted that the ad was subject to a scheduling restriction that prevented it from being shown around and during programmes

-directed at or likely to appeal particularly to audiences below the age of 16.
-We considered younger children were more likely to emulate the behaviour shown; however, we understood the scheduling restriction meant there was a reduced likelihood
+commissioned for, principally directed at or likely to appeal particularly to audiences below the age of 16.
+We considered younger children were more likely to emulate the behaviour shown; however, we understood the scheduling restriction meant there was

-of those children seeing the ad.
-We considered older children were likely to recognise that the ad presented undesirable behaviour, but they were also likely to understand the fantastical nature of the ad shown through the varied mix of the
+a reduced likelihood of those children seeing the ad.
+We considered older children were likely to recognise that the ad presented undesirable behaviour, but they were also likely to understand the fantastical nature of the ad shown through the varied mix

 of the people shown in the ad and the end shot of Chris Moyles emerging unscathed from the brick wall.
 We considered that the scheduling restriction applied was appropriate for the content and therefore, we concluded the ad had not been scheduled